Kindeva Drug Delivery and Emervax partner to bring vaccine administration to patients

-Kindeva Drug Delivery, a global CDMO and drug delivery expert, and Emervax, a developer of a proprietary circular RNA-based vaccine platform (emxRNATM), has announced an exclusive partnership to co-develop a solution for the administration of vaccines targeting a variety of emerging viruses.
+Kindeva Drug Delivery, a global CDMO and drug delivery expert, and Emervax, a developer of a proprietary circular RNA-based vaccine platform, have announced an exclusive partnership to co-develop a solution for the administration of vaccines targeting a variety of emerging viruses.

 Kindeva has granted Emervax an exclusive license to use its solid-coated microneedle array patch for their next-generation emxRNATM platform, an innovation in RNA vaccines.
 Kindeva’s technology combined with Emervax’s emxRNATM platform sets a new standard for vaccine tolerability and efficacy, helping in the fight against infectious diseases, including, Yellow Fever, Ebola, Monkeypox, Tuberculosis, along with selected cancers and autoimmune diseases.